PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Assert statements
 -----------------

-* Pytest runs tests by checking `assert` statements.
+* Pytest often runs tests by checking `assert` statements.

 .. code-block:: python

   def test_addition():
       assert 2 + 2 == 4

+When `assert` statements raise an `AssertionError`, pytest will display the values of the expressions evaluated in the `assert` statement.
+This output is often sufficient for simple tests as above.
+For more complex tests

 However, descriptive error messages that provide context help us pinpoint the causes of test failures more quickly.